roybs2/IceHrm-Hours/README.md

 The extension will be enable just when you will be on time sheets tab.

 How to use?

+	First edit manifest.json: under content_scripts look for "[yourURL]" and change it to the desire one.

 	Start of week date - default value is current week, but change it if you want to fill in prior weeks.
 	Number of days to fill - in range of 1-5.